Conflux-Chain/conflux-developer-site/README.md

 # Conflux Developer Website

 This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.
+It supports retrieving docs from any repository and deploys to developer.conflux-chain.org.

+To submit a repository, please read the doc [here](./docs/submit-a-repo.md).

 ### Installation